waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 That command will setup everything for us.
 Installing Docker, building/pushing the container image, deploying the application, etc.

-For subsequent deploys we use:
+For subsequent deploys we commit the changes and run:

 ```bash
 kamal deploy
 ```

-But later on, we'll set up a CI/CD pipeline to automate our builds.
+But next, we'll set up a CI/CD pipeline to automate our builds.
 So we just make edits, commit them, push the code to GitHub, and GitHub Actions will take it from there, and deploy our app to the server.

 ## Step 7: Set Up CI/CD with GitHub Actions